 SOPRON – A MAGICAL HUNGARIAN TOWN

 Sopron is one of those magical hidden places in Europe.
-Its history includes its origins as part of the Roman Empire when it was known as Scarbantia.
+Its history includes its origins as part of the Roman Empire when it was known as the walled city of Scarbantia.
 Scarbantia is still here – it’s Forum building and ancient walls have been excavated and are right next to the old town main square.

 In the 16th century, the Ottoman Empire occupied most of Hungary, but Ottoman Turks who ravaged Scarbantia in 1529 didn’t occupy the town.
 During the 9th–11th centuries, the Hungarians came to Scarbantia, built a castle, and named the town Suprun.